leesael/SNeCT/code/README.txt

 		Notice that Armadillo needs LAPACK and BLAS libraries, and they are also attached in lib directory.

-		Above OpenMP version 2.0 is required for SNeCT.
+		OpenMP version 2.0 is required for parallel SGD update of SNeCT.

 	[Step 2] Adjusting config and source files